xiaoseanguo/Instacart/README.md

 # Introduction

-Instacart is an ecommerce app for grocery delivery service.
-On the app, the consumer (user) can choose a retailer and purchase items from that retailer.
-A shopper will then pick out the selected items and deliver them to the user.
+Instacart is an ecommerce app for grocery delivery services.
+On the app, the consumer (end user) can choose a retailer and then make an order to purchase items from that retailer.
+A shopper will then pick out the selected items based on that order and deliver them to the user.
 Thereby, it connects retailers, shoppers, and consumers.

 In 2017, Instacart released a sales dataset to host a competition on Kaggle.
 The dataset included information on the transactions, the products, and the anonymized users from its business.

-# Motivation
+# Objectives

-The main goals of this project is to uncover insights on the performance of different grocery items as well as consumer shopping patterns.
+The first 2 goals of this project is to uncover insights on the performance of different grocery items as well as consumer shopping patterns.

 From the consumer perspective, we can look for correlations between the volume of purchases and the following factors: